swift-server/sswg/proposals/0022-discordbm.md

 }

 public protocol DiscordClient: Sendable {
     /// Your app's id.
-If you don't provide it here, you will need to provide it at
+    /// If you don't provide it here, DiscordBM will try to extract it from your token.
+    /// If there is no `appId` you will need to provide it at all call-sites of
-    /// all call-sites of `DiscordClient` functions that accept an `appId`. var appId: ApplicationSnowflake? { get }
+    /// `DiscordClient` functions that accept an `appId`. var appId: ApplicationSnowflake? { get }

     /// Send a request to Discord with no body.